March 12, 2026 (3mo ago)

 done

-This works.
-For a weekend project with two servers, it's fine.
-But here's where it falls apart:
+This works for a weekend project with two servers.
+Here is where it falls apart:

 # On the control plane node: